Black Friday Offer 🔥 Use code BLKFRI at checkout to get 15% OFF on orders above €60!

 void setup() {

-myCodeCell.Init(MOTION_ROTATION); // Initializes rotation sensing
+myCodeCell.Init(MOTION_ROTATION); // Enable rotation sensing

-myservo.attach(1); // Attaches the servo on pin 1 to the servo object
+myservo.attach(1); // Connect servo to pin 1

 }